2 Maccabees: Controversy in the Reformation era

 The book became controversial due to opposition from Martin Luther and other reformers during the Protestant Reformation of the 1500s.
 Luther had a very high opinion of scripture, but precisely because of this, he wished for the canon to be strict.
 He would eventually demote the deuterocanonical works to "apocrypha"; still useful to read and part of the 1534 version of the Luther Bible, but set aside in their own separate section and not accepted as a sound basis for Christian doctrine.
 Luther had several complaints.
 One was that it was an abridgment of another work, rather than a single divinely inspired author.
 Another was a general preference for using the Hebrew Bible as the basis for the Old Testament, rather than the Latin Vulgate or the Greek Septuagint.
 Another was with the prevailing Catholic interpretation and use of one story: that of Judas making a "sin offering" of silver after some of his troops were slain and found with idols, so that the dead might be delivered from their sin.
 This passage was used as an example of the efficacy of monetary indulgences paid to the Catholic Church to free souls from purgatory by some Catholic authors of the period.
 Luther disagreed with both indulgences and the concept of purgatory, and in his 1530 work Disavowl of Purgatory, he denied that 2 Maccabees was a valid source to cite.
 Luther was reported as having said: "I am so great an enemy to the second book of the Maccabees, and to Esther, that I wish they had not come to us at all, for they have too many heathen unnaturalities."
 The reformer Jean Calvin agreed with Luther's criticism of 2 Maccabees, and added his own criticism as well.
 Calvin propounded predestination, the doctrine that God has chosen the elect, and nothing can change this.
 Thus, the arguments from Clichtove and other Catholics that cited 2 Maccabees for the doctrine of the intercession of saints was suspect to him: for Calvin, salvation was strictly God's choice, and not a matter that dead saints could intervene on.
 Another issue Calvin and other Protestants raised was the self-effacing epilogue to 2 Maccabees, which Calvin took as an admission from the epitomist that he was not divinely inspired.

-In response to this, the Catholic Church went the opposite direction.
+In response to this, the Catholic Church went in the opposite direction.
 While earlier Church Fathers had considered the deuterocanonical books useful but lesser than the main scriptures, the Catholic Church now affirmed that 2 Maccabees (and other deuterocanonical works) were in fact fully reliable as scripture at the Council of Trent in 1546.